ViciousSquid/Soundboard/README.md

 ## Usage
 Execute main.py

 Use the "File" menu to load an audio file.
-Once selected, the button will turn green & display the name of the loaded file.
+Click the button to play the file.

+Multiple Instances are supported

 Suggestions/contributions welcomed